Bifractality of fractal scale-free networks: Local fractal dimension

 Equations (\ref{eq:28}) and (\ref{eq:29}) indicate that when the radius $L_{\gen'-1}$ is multiplied by $\lambda$, the number of nodes $\tilde{\nu}_{\gen'-1}$ is multiplied by $m_{\text{gen}}/\kappa$.
 This implies that the local fractal dimension around the node $i$ is $\log (m_{\text{gen}}/\kappa)/\log\lambda$ which is equal to $\dfmin$ of a network formed by the single-generator model.
 This argument holds even if we take the limit of $\gen\to\infty$ while keeping $\gen_{0}$ finite.
 In this limit, $k_{\gen}$ in Eq.~(\ref{eq:25}) diverges.
 Therefore, in the thermodynamic limit where bifractality in the strict sense is established, fractality around a hub node with an infinitely high degree is described by the local fractal dimension $\dfmin$.

 Even in the thermodynamic limit, the fraction of infinite-degree hub nodes is infinitesimal, and almost all of the nodes have finite degrees \cite{Rozenfeld07}.
 A substructure around a finite-degree node located at finite distance $l_{0}$ from an infinite-degree hub node will have the same fractality as that around the infinite-degree hub node at the scale of $l\gg l_{0}$.
 Thus, the local fractal dimension around such a finite-degree node is also $\dfmin$.
 The fraction of these finite-degree nodes near hubs is, however, still zero, and the overwhelming majority are the remaining finite-degree nodes that are infinitely far from infinite-degree hub nodes.
-The above argument on the fractality around hub nodes cannot be applied to the substructure around such a finite-degree node $i$.
+This can be also understood from the behavior of the singularity spectrum $f(\alpha)$ which is the Legendre transform of $\tau(q)$.
+Performing the Legendre transformation on $\tau(q)$ given by Eq.~(\ref{eq:3}), we have $f(\alpha_{\text{min}})=0$ and $f(\alpha_{\text{max}})=\Df$.
+This implies that the hub nodes corresponding to $\alpha_{\text{min}}(=\dfmin)$ have a point-like measure, while the non-hub regions corresponding to $\alpha_{\text{max}}(=\dfmax)$ are extended with the same fractal dimension as $\Df$ for the entire network.
+The argument on the fractality around hub nodes cannot be applied to the substructure around such a finite-degree node $i$.
 This is because $\gen-\gen_{0}$ must be finite for the degree $k_{\gen}$ of the node $i$ to be finite, and Eq.~(\ref{eq:26}) requiring the condition $\gen'\le\gen-\gen_{0}$ is valid only in a narrow range of $L_{\gen'}$.
 Considering that finite-degree nodes infinitely far from infinite-degree nodes dominate the whole network, the local fractality around such a finite-degree node must be described by the global fractal dimension $\Df$ which is identical to $\dfmax$.
 Therefore, the lower local fractal dimension $\dfmin$ reflects the fractality of substructures around infinitely-high degree hub nodes and finite-degree nodes at finite distances from these hub nodes, while the higher local fractal dimension $\dfmax$ characterizes the local fractality around finite-degree nodes infinitely far from infinite-degree hub nodes.